Hello fellow PC Part Pickers!

 WARNING: Do not mess up your hard drive.
 I learned this after trying to install Ubuntu onto the WD drive and it wiped the pointers clean.
 It was stressful and aggravating as it rendered my desktop almost unusable for a while.
 I ended up paying $70 for EaseUS Data Recovery, so I could get all my stuff back.
 I would not fool around with partitions while trying to install another operating system unless you know exactly what you are doing, so that you don't make the same mistakes that I did.

 Graphics Card: This was the last part to come, because Newegg totally ignored the fact that I paid extra for 3 day shipping.
-It's all good though, because this maxes out every game I play.
+It's a very nice card, and I can play all my games at absolute maximum, averaging around 40FPS on Ultra and 60+ on High/Medium.
 I really am amazed at this, and I'm glad that I made this last minute decision over the 7850.

 Also, the "GPU Temperature While Under Load" is what I normally have when playing games.
 It has gotten up to 92C on a hot day, so I opened up the panel and put a house fan on it so I could continue playing.
 Watercooling is definitely coming for it.